vfm/syseleven-exporter-chart/README.md

 #### Dashboard

-To use a default Grafana Dashboard, you have to enable the `prometheus.dashboard.enabled` flag.
-Simliar to the Rules, you can adjust the Namespace with `prometheus.dashboard.namespace`.
+To use a default Grafana Dashboard, you have to enable the `prometheus.dashboards.enabled` flag.
+Simliar to the Rules, you can adjust the Namespace with `prometheus.dashboards.namespace`.

 To see the full list of all options look at [Values.yaml](charts/syseleven-exporter-chart/values.yaml).